 - State regulation is preventing Possible from lending to the applicant

 - A shared bank account with someone who already has an active loan with Possible has been detected

 - A duplicate account with Possible was detected and needs to be removed before proceeding

 - Possible is unable to connect with the applicant's bank account to pull sufficient data to make a loan decision

 Please reapply when you feel your application will better satisfy the considerations listed above.

 You're welcome to reapply every 3 days.
 However, if your financial situation hasn't changed much, it may be in your best interest to wait a little longer.
 Click here for more information on how you can increase your chances of being approved.

-Your denial of credit isn't reported to credit bureaus and won't impact your FICO credit score in any way.
+Your denial of credit isn't reported to credit bureaus and won't impact your credit score in any way.

 Unlike traditional credit providers, Possible doesn’t rely on your credit score as part of its loan decision.
 Because Possible didn't initiate a hard pull on your credit as part of the decision process, your credit score will not be impacted in any way.